Numerical Block Diagonalization and Linked-Cluster Expansion for Deriving Effective Hamiltonians: Applications to Spin Excitations: Symmetry analysis of the triplon bands in SrCu (BO )

-These symmetry considerations imply that, in SrCu$_2$(BO$_3$)$_2$, which has a quasi-two-dimensional structure, the excitation spectrum in three-dimensional momentum space exhibits symmetry-protected nodal planes.
+This degeneracy enforces band crossings of the triplon spectrum along the Brillouin-zone boundary.
+In the quasi-two-dimensional structure of SrCu$_2$(BO$_3$)$_2$, these degeneracies extend to nodal planes in three-dimensional momentum space.
 Similar Kramers degeneracies and nodal planes in spin excitations have been reported in a spin model for Volborthite~\cite{Furukawa2020} and in the Kitaev--Heisenberg model~\cite{Corticelli2022}.